 └── work [error opening dir]

-However, trying to “nest” an independent overlayfs
+However, trying to “nest” an independent overlayfs completely within an existing overlay directory is not possible.

-directories completely within the existing overlay
+directories completely within the existing overlay directory:

 cd overlay